alau/dotfiles/README.md

 ## Pentadactyl

-Add Duck Duck Go to the search engines.
+* Add Duck Duck Go to the search engines
+* Set ddg as the keyword for Duck Duck Go
+* Set wikipedia as the keyword for Wikipedia

 # Other utilities